 By splitting the key of a single validator according to roles, DVT reduces centralization while also promoting more effective node management.
 As more parties are involved in signing messages from a node, the risk of slashing penalties is far lower than storing the private key on a single point.

-From a tech perspective, DVT solutions contain five fundamental components:
+From a technical perspective, DVT solutions contain five fundamental components:

 DVT also carries robust security in the form of Istanbul byzantine fault tolerance (BFT).
 This mechanic ensures that validators can stay active even if some operators go offline or attempt to act maliciously.